mattgianni/sparql-ui/README.md

 ## Installation

-[sparql-ui](https://github.com/mattgianni/sparql-ui) is not currently a registered package on [Atom.IO Packages](https://atom.io/packages).
-So the the built-in package installer cannot be used.
+[sparql-ui](https://github.com/mattgianni/sparql-ui) is not a registered package on [Atom.IO Packages](https://atom.io/packages).
+This means Atom's built-in package installer cannot be used.
 The files need to be manually installed.
-The simplest method is to clone the repo into your *packages* folder:
+The simplest method is to clone the repo directly into your *packages* folder:

 ```[bash]
 pushd ~/.atom/packages